-Advanced Communication for Professionals is offered to international students only for 2018-19.
+Advanced Communication for Professionals is offered to international students only.

 In today's increasingly digitally-connected and knowledge-based economy, communication skills are crucial for professional success across a wide array of sectors.

 Advanced Communication for Professionals is an Ontario College Graduate Certificate program that supports learners and professionals in further developing their written, verbal and interpersonal skills.

 Canadian employers are increasingly emphasizing the importance of these skills for hiring and promotion; this program therefore cultivates excellence in workplace communication, interpersonal communication, writing and reports, and project development.
 Graduates will enjoy enhanced employability and advancement potential.

 Students in Fanshawe’s Advanced Communication for Professionals program learn widely transferable and in-demand skills applicable to a broad range of sectors, including business, finance, health care, information technology, management and technology.
 In addition to opening the door to an array of career opportunities, graduates can leverage acquired skills to enhance advancement potential in their chosen field.